A year of British garden wildlife

 Turn over any log or stone in a dark, damp corner of your garden and you may spot a centipede scuttling away.
 Whereas millipedes are the quiet multi-legged herbivores and detritivores of the log pile, centipedes are the voracious predators of this ecosystem.

 Stone centipedes are one of our most common centipede species, found across the UK and in Europe.
 They are instantly recognisable by their flattened body shape, long antennae and 'tails' (actually modified hind legs which are used for feeling around, similarly to their antennae) and by a bright chestnut-brown colour.
 These fast-moving creatures chase down prey before delivering a venomous 'bite' from their claws.

 This species can live for three to six years.
 The centipedes get longer as they age, adding an extra segment and an extra pair of legs each time they moult.
 They begin with seven pairs of legs and increase to 15 pairs as a fully grown adult.
 Next time you find one, count the pairs of legs to work out how many times it has moulted.

 Many more species to observe

 These are some favourite garden highlights that the team at the Angela Marmont Centre for UK Biodiversity found during filming, but there are many more species you can observe right through the year.

 Hopefully we've inspired you to look a bit more closely at your garden's wildlife.
 Don't forget your records of wildlife are important too.
-There are many wildlife recording schemes out there - have a look at our Nature Groups Near You directory to find nearby recording schemes and groups, or record your finds on iSpot or iRecord.
+There are many wildlife recording schemes out there, or record your finds on iSpot or iRecord.